-10.4 Search space set switching
+10.4 Search space set group switching

-A UE can be provided a group index for a respective search space set by searchSpaceGroupIdList-r16 for PDCCH monitoring on a serving cell.
+A UE can be provided a group index for a respective Type3-PDCCH CSS set or USS set by searchSpaceGroupIdList-r16 for PDCCH monitoring on a serving cell.
 If the UE is not provided searchSpaceGroupIdList-r16 for a search space set, the following procedures are not applicable for PDCCH monitoring according to the search space set.